Dullage/SwitchedSonoff/README.md

-Note: This repository is currently under construction!

 ## Overview
-Alternative Sonoff firmware.
+Alternative Sonoff firmware with the following benefits:

-## Features
 * Works well with Home Assistant.
-* Add functionality to allow for a switch (e.g. wall light switch) to also control the Sonoff device.
+* Optionally allows for a switch (e.g. wall light switch) to also control the Sonoff device.
 * Basic control using simple MQTT commands (e.g. "1" to turn on, "0" to turn off).
-* Trigger a Home Assistant automation with a double toggle of the switch.
+* Trigger a Home Assistant automation with a double toggle of the switch (duel function switches).

-* Restart the ESP with 6 toggles of the switch.
+Other features:

 * Utilizes a non-blocking reconnect function allowing switch control to continue if MQTT or WiFi connection is lost.
-* Automatic Recovery and Offline Mode (see below)
+* Automatic Recovery and Offline Mode (see below).
 * Retained Statuses - The state is published as a retained message allowing your hub (e.g. Home Assistant) to grab the current state if it is restarted.
 Also used for recovery.
-* Smart Debounce - Should the ESP detect a switch toggle it will monitor the switch for a further 50ms to ensure it was genuine.
+* Smart Debounce - Should the Sonoff detect a switch toggle it will monitor the switch for a further 50ms to ensure it was genuine.
+* Restart the Sonoff with 6 toggles of the switch.

 ## Dependencies
 The following libraries are required and so must be present when compiling.